Evergreen Conifers For Zone 4

 Cooling your home this way will work perfectly as long as you plant the trees primarily on the west and south side of your home.
-Another very intelligent place to plant the trees is on any pavements, sidewalks, open patios and porches and also over your air conditioning unit because then they do not overheat in the sun.
+Another brilliant place to plant the trees is on any pavements, sidewalks, open patios and porches and also over your air conditioning unit because then they do not overheat in the sun.

 The trees that you will want to plant are deciduous trees.
 Deciduous trees have broad leaves and shed them only once annually, during the winter.
 By doing this the branches of the trees cover your house and block out the sunlight.
-In turn, keeping your home cool while the leaves are present.
+In turn, keeping your home fresh while the leaves are present.

-Another option to save on your electric bill is to plant a line of Evergreen trees either directly behind your house or on the north side of your house.
+Another option to save on your electric bill is to plant a line of Evergreen trees either directly behind your house or on the north side of your home.
 What this does is help block the wind in the winter.
 This then, in turn, saving you on your heating bill.
 Still, by about 30%.